Boris Yukhananov: The Golden Ass project, 2015 to 2017

 Beginning in 2015, newly graduated directors from the Studio of Individual Directing began staging works at the Stanislavsky Electrotheatre based on texts by various Russian and European writers.
 However, the beginning point was their work on The Golden Ass by Apuleius (this novel, translated into Russian by the great Silver-age poet Mikhail Kuzmin, is generally known in English as The Metamorphosis of Apuleius).
 Apuleius' story of a would-be magician who mistakenly is turned into an ass, thereby putting the protagonist through 20 years of humiliation and deprivation before he achieves salvation thanks to the goddess Isis, embodied the overall concept of this project.
 In the spring of 2016 Yukhananov revealed a new aspect of this project, the so-called "open-circuited workspace," in which various directors and actors staging various segments or chapters of The Golden Ass, gave public showings of their work as Yukhananov, in the role of Isis, offered commentary and advice.

 Orphic Games.
 Punk-Macrame, 2018 to present

 Orphic Games.
-Punk-Macramé, created by Boris Yukhananov and his students from MIR-5, has emerged as one of this director's most ambitious and radical projects in both composition and conception.
-Based on the myth of Orpheus and plays by Jean Cocteau and Jean Anouilh, this single work, consisting of 33 acts, and arranged in 12 performances according to the principle of frescoes, plays in one space and, in its entirety, is virtually inaccessible to a single spectator.
-This mixed composition of multiple fragments composed by young directors from MIR-5 evolved and entered into complex relationships with one another over a six-day period on the main stage of the Stanislavsky Electrotheatre.
-The spectator of Orphic Games travels not only through the space of myth, but also through the styles of modern theatre in their various manifestations.
-An essential part of the project is the work of contemporary composers Vladimir Gorlinsky, Fyodor Sofronov, Dmitri Kourliandski and Kirill Shirokov, who created a unique acoustic environment for the performance.
-Orphic Games, in fact, highlights the stylistic, substantive and generational diversity that exists among contemporary artists.
+Punk-Macramé premiered in 2018 at the Stanislavsky Electrotheatre.
+Yukhananov created it with students from the fifth cohort of his Studio of Individual Directing (MIR-5).
+Based on the myth of Orpheus and on plays by Jean Cocteau and Jean Anouilh, the work consists of 33 acts arranged into 12 performances staged over six days on the theatre's main stage.
+Individual fragments were directed by MIR-5 students and assembled into a single composition, which the production described as following "the principle of frescoes"; the full cycle was not intended to be seen by one spectator in a single visit.
+The score was written by the composers Vladimir Gorlinsky, Fyodor Sofronov, Dmitri Kourliandski and Kirill Shirokov.